ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 ## <a id="related_work"></a>1.4.
 Related Work

 There are tools available for SQL-like databases with similar functionality to `olu` like [*OSM2PGSQL*](https://osm2pgsql.org) which uses PostgreSQL/PostGIS databases. [*Sophox*](https://github.com/Sophox/sophox) provides a tool to generate RDF triples from OSM data and a corresponding SPARQL endpoint.
-It also has the ability to continuously update a SPARQL endpoint from *OsmChange* files.
+It also has the ability to continuously update a SPARQL endpoint from OsmChange files.
 However, it simplifies the geometric information of ways and relations to single points rather than retaining their full geometric shapes.
 Therefore, the geometries of the referencing objects are not updated.

 # <a id="implementation"></a>2.
 Implementation

-In this section we will first define the problem we are trying to solve with our tool and then show how we have implemented the update process.
+In this section we will first define the problem we are trying to solve with our tool and then show how we have implemented the update process in our tool.

 ## <a id="problem_def"></a>2.1.
 Problem Definition

 In Chapter 1, we introduced the concepts of OpenStreetMap (OSM) and osm2rdf, highlighting their potential to enable (geospatial) queries on the complete OSM dataset.
 However, the dynamic nature of OSM, which data is constantly modified by millions of registered OpenStreetMap users, poses a significant challenge.
 Re-converting the entire OSM dataset into RDF triples and reinitializing the SPARQL endpoint with every change or at regular intervals is computationally expensive and impractical.
 A more efficient approach involves updating only the objects in the SPARQL endpoint that have actually changed.

-The *OsmChange* file format, as described in Section 1.2, provides a mechanism to describe incremental changes in OSM data.
+The OsmChange file format, as described in Section 1.2, provides a mechanism to describe incremental changes in OSM data.
 However, before these changes can be applied to the SPARQL endpoint, the objects in the change files must first be converted into RDF triples.
 Updating the geometries of OSM objects in the database adds complexity to this process.
-Since ways and relations do not have explicit location information, their geometries depend on referenced nodes or other objects.
-For instance, a change in a node’s position can indirectly impact the geometry of related objects that reference the modified node but are not explicitly mentioned in the change file.
+Since ways and relations do not have explicit location information, their geometries depend on referenced nodes, ways or relations.
+For instance, a change in a node’s position can indirectly impact the geometry of objects that reference the modified node but are not explicitly mentioned in the change file.
 To address this, the update process must:

 - Read all objects deleted, created or modified in the OsmChange file.
 - Retrieve all objects in the database that reference the modified objects.
 - Retrieve all ways and nodes that are referenced by these objects.

-Once identified, the relevant data is converted into RDF triples and used to update the SPARQL endpoint.
-This incremental approach ensures efficient handling of changes while maintaining the integrity of the geometric properties of the data.
+In order for osm2rdf to determine all geometries, we need a file containing all the OSM objects mentioned above.
+Once we have this data, we can generate the triples, and use them to update the SPARQL endpoint.
 The following chapters describe the implementation of this update process within `olu`,

 ## <a id="providing_osc"></a>2.2.
 Providing Change Files

-The update process is managed by the `OsmUpdater` class, which allows users to provide *OsmChange* files either locally or via a replication server, such as the before mentioned one from OSM.
+The update process is managed by the `OsmUpdater` class, which allows users to provide OsmChange files either locally or via a replication server, such as the before mentioned one from OSM.
 If a replication server is used and no sequence number is specified, the process determines the starting sequence number by querying the SPARQL endpoint for the node with the most recent timestamp.
 From this timestamp, the sequence number of the change file containing the creation or modification of this node can be determined as a starting point.

 **Merging Change Files**

-Since *OsmChange* files are generated at regular intervals (e.g., minutely, hourly, or daily), multiple files may need to be processed to reflect all changes up to the latest sequence.
+Since OsmChange files are commonly generated at regular intervals (e.g., minutely, hourly, or daily), multiple files may need to be processed to reflect all changes up to the latest sequence.
 To optimize this process, these files are merged to prevent redundant updates, like objects that are modified multiple times within the timeframe.

 The C++ library [`libosmium`](https://osmcode.org/libosmium/) is used to merge the change files.
 This library offers tools to read OSM objects into a buffer and sort them by type (node, way, or relation), ID, version, and timestamp.
 As deleting objects does not increase the version number, we also need to consider whether the object appeared in a delete-tag in the change files and sort them so that the deleted object appears last.
 By retaining only the latest version of each object, the merged output file reflects the cumulative changes, resulting in a single change file to process in the subsequent steps.

 ## <a id="process_osc"></a>2.3.
 Processing Change File

-The resulting *OsmChange* file is processed by the `OsmChangeHandler` class, which executes a two-phase operation to identify and prepare OSM elements for updating.
+The resulting OsmChange file is processed by the `OsmChangeHandler` class, which executes a two-phase operation to identify and prepare OSM elements for updating.

 In the first iteration, the handler reads through the change file and organizes the IDs of all OSM elements into nine sets based on their type (node, way, or relation) and the type of change (`create`, `modify`, or `delete`).
-These sets act as a preliminary catalog of all changes in the file.
+These sets act as a catalog of all changes that are explicitly mentioned in the file.

 During the second iteration, the handler focuses on elements within `create` and `modify` tags.
-Each XML object is temporarily stored in a file for further processing.
-Additionally, the handler inspects the members of ways and relations, identifying any references to nodes, ways, or relations not already present in the OsmChange file.
-The IDs of these referenced elements are stored in one of three sets: `referencedNodes`, `referencedWays`, or `referencedRelations`.
+Each XML representation of the objects are temporarily stored in a file.
+Additionally, the handler inspects the members of ways and relations and stores the IDs of these referenced elements in one of three sets: `referencedNodes`, `referencedWays`, or `referencedRelations`.

 Updating the geometries of ways or relations in the database requires additional processing.
 For instance, when a node or way is modified, all ways or relations that reference it must also be updated.
 To fetch objects that reference a modified node or way in the change file, the handler sends SPARQL queries to the endpoint.
 For example, the following query retrieves ways referencing modified nodes: